el-grudge/bank-marketing/README.md

 - [x] clean data folders - make sure there is always 1 file only in data/test called dataset_1.csv
 - [x] figure out how to reference saved prediction so that you can link it to best model
 - [ ] incorporate new data when retraining
-- [ ] save training data along with validation data, in test runs compare size of new data with training data
+- [x] save training data along with validation data
+- [ ] in test runs compare size of new data with training data
-- [ ] build retrainig model
+- [x] build retrainig model
 - [ ] create command center dashboard with streamlit
 - [ ] save preprocessor as artifact with log_artifact
 - [x] save training data features as artifact with log_artifact